geigerzaehler/monad-gen-js/README.md

 You can also skip to the end to run the finished code with

     $ node 07-db.js <COOKIE SECRET> <RESOURCE ID>

+There are some additional files that elaborate on aspects of this approach

+* [How does this approach compare to dependency injection?](./compare-with-dependency-injection.md)